Varsity Letter in Community Service

-Earn a letter in Community Service!
-Students who volunteer 145 of more hours of service in a year can earn their school varsity letter, the same as those earned by athletes and musicians!Applicants must meet the following basic qualifications:
+Earn a Varsity Letter in Community Service!
+Students who volunteer 250 or more hours of service while in high school can earn their school varsity letter, the same as those earned by athletes and musicians.
+Students may earn this award once during their high school career.

 Want to apply?

 - Complete the application by printing neatly in ink